SteveCastle/AngularTime/README.md

-AngularTIme
+Angular Time Clock
 ===========

-Angular and Firebase Time Clock
+A Reactive and Simple to use Time Clock for Angular JS